theramiyer/blog/content/post/2022/remote-work.md

 ### Mouse pad

 Using a hard wood table means that you will inadvertently end up getting micro-scratches on it from the contact points on the mouse.
-If you live in a locality that attracts some dust, your mouse may capture that over time, and rub the dirt into the exposed fibres of the finished top that you scratched.
+If you live in a locality that has free dust in the air, your mouse may catch it over time, and rub the dirt into the exposed fibres of the finished top that you scratched.

 I personally do not like little mouse pads.
 I like to use a pad that works as a workspace pad, which also holds the keyboard and my notepad.

-I went with [the Amazon Basics one](https://amzn.to/3qw9F3W), but cut a few centimetres length-wise to my liking.
-I am eyeing [this one by Spigen](https://amzn.to/3B5nECM) next, available on and off on Amazon.
+I went with [the Amazon Basics one](https://amzn.to/3qw9F3W) for its cost-to-quality ratio, and cut a few centimetres length-wise to my liking.
+I am eyeing [this one by Spigen](https://amzn.to/3B5nECM) next, available on and off, on Amazon.

 ### Charger

-I use [this one by UGreen](https://amzn.to/3U1lOf2) to charge my laptop when mobile.
+I use [this GaN charger by UGreen](https://amzn.to/3U1lOf2) to charge my laptop when mobile.
 The rest of the time, the charger that came along with the laptop is connected.
 What I like about the UGreen charger is that it has USB-C and USB-A ports, and outputs 65 watts, which is about right for my laptop's specs.
-I use a [2 metre long USB-C to USB-C cable](https://amzn.to/3B67OrK) to charge my laptop.
+I use a [2 metre long USB-C to USB-C cable](https://amzn.to/3B67OrK) to connect it to my laptop.

 ### Headset